 During CBT or CBTI, you may learn to:

 Your therapist may teach you how to sleep with anxiety by using biofeedback.
-Biofeedback trains you to control your body’s functions.
+Biofeedback trains you to manage your body’s functions.
 You learn to relax your muscles, regulate your breathing, lower your heart rate and focus your attention.
 Your therapist might use special sensors to measure these bodily functions, or they may give you exercises, such as deep breathing and meditation, to do at home.

 Sleep habits, or sleep hygiene, are your routines around bedtime that can affect your sleep.
 Your healthcare provider may ask you to keep a sleep diary for several weeks.
 This is a daily log of your sleep habits.
 It can help identify things that might make it harder for you to fall asleep or stay asleep.